tdwg/vocab/documentation-specification.md

 ## **4 Machine-readable documents** ##

-It is desirable for semantic clients (machines) to be able to discover and process metadata associated with standards documents and vocabularies without human intervention.
+It is desirable for machine clients to be able to discover and process metadata associated with standards documents and vocabularies without human intervention.
 This section describes how machine-readable documents should be constructed to make this possible.

 The relationships described in this section MAY be expressed as Resource Description Framework (RDF), but that is not to the exclusion of other methods that might be available for expressing the same relationships in a manner that also facilitates machine processing.